-- (1) Excess emissions determined to be unavoidable under the procedures and criteria in this section are violations of the applicable statute, regulationrule, permit, or regulatory order. - (a) The permitting authority determines whether excess emissions are unavoidable based on the information supplied by the source. - (b) Excess emissions determined to be unavoidable are: - (i) Violating WAC 173-400-230(1) and subject to remedies in WAC 173-400-230(3), (4), and (6); and - (ii) Not subject to penalty under WAC 173-400-230(2).
-Unavoidable excess emissions are subject to injunctive relief but not penalty.
-The decision that excess emissions are unavoidable is made by the permitting authority, however, in a federal enforcement action filed under 42 U.S.C. § 7413 or 7604 the decision making authority shall determine what weight, if any, to assign to the permitting authority's determination that an excess emissions event does or does not qualify as unavoidable under the criteria in subsections (3), (4), and (5) of this section.
+- (1) The owner or operator of a source shall have the burden of proving to ecology or the authority or the decision making authority in an enforcement action that excess emissions were unavoidable.
+This demonstration shall be a condition to obtaining relief under subsections (4), (5) and (6) of this section. - (2)(1) Excess emissions determined to be unavoidable under the procedures and criteria in this section are violations of the applicable statute, regulation rule, permit, or regulatory order. - (a) The permitting authority determines whether excess emissions are unavoidable based on the information supplied by the source. - (b) Excess emissions determined by the permitting authority to be unavoidable are: - (i) A violation subject to WAC 173-400-230 (3), (4), and (6); and - (ii) Not subject to civil penalty under WAC 173-400-230(2)